dhutchison/sonar-alloweddependencies-plugin/README.md

 ### NPM Rules

-Two rules are made available in the `JavaScript` language by this plugin:
+Three rules are made available in the `JavaScript` language by this plugin:
+* Allowed Dependencies (NPM) - `allowed-dependencies-npm:allowed-dependencies-main`
 * Allowed Development Dependencies (NPM) - `allowed-dependencies-npm:allowed-dependencies-dev`
-* Allowed Dependencies (NPM) - `allowed-dependencies-npm:allowed-dependencies-main`
+* Allowed Peer Dependencies (NPM) - `allowed-dependencies-npm:allowed-dependencies-peer`

-Both of these take a configuration element for a newline seperated list of dependencies which are allowed in a given scope (`devDependencies` and `dependencies` respectively).
+All of these take a configuration element for a newline seperated list of dependencies which are allowed in a given scope (`dependencies`, `devDependencies` and `peerDependencies` respectively).
 When a rule in enabled for a scope, a rule violation will be raised for any dependencies which are not in the allowed list.

 This plugin does not support:
 * version numbers